oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 	![Stack Monitoring alarm slide-out filtered by resources that are down](images/1-2-ent-sum.png " ")

-3. Review all resources that are **Not Reporting**
+3. Review all resources that are **Not reporting**

-	Now that we have identified resources in a down state, let's identify those that are **Not Reporting**.
-Not Reporting generally indicates the agent is no longer uploading data.
+	Now that we have identified resources in a down state, let's identify those that are **Not reporting**.
+Not reporting generally indicates the agent is no longer uploading data.
 Stack Monitoring updates the status of monitored resources to Not Reporting to inform you there is an issue obtaining the resource's status.
-A single availability alarms can be configured to notify you when the resource is either Down or Not Reporting.
+A single availability alarms can be configured to notify you when the resource is either Down or Not reporting.
 An alarm such as this and others are outlined in the [Setting Up Alarm](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/setting-alarms.html) section of the documentation.

 	Using the Status filter located in the center of the slide-out, update the Status filter from **Down** to **Not reporting**.
 The table now displays all the resources in a Not Reporting state.
 Clicking a resource name will navigate you to that resource's homepage, where you can leverage the Stack Monitoring resource associations to identify the agent monitoring the resource and navigate to the agent's homepage to troubleshoot.
 We'll cover navigating to related resources in a later lab.
 For now, let's return to the Enterprise Summary.
 Click the **Close** button in the lower-left corner of the slide-out.